fsufitch/journal/articles/recipe-french-fries/body.md

 ----------

-I hope you enjoyed this write-up... and the fries themselves, of course.
+I hope you enjoyed this little write-up... and the fries themselves, of course.
 Until next time!